-ITEM MICROWAVE COMMENTS Aluminum Foil Yes, for Shielding only Small strips of foil can be molded around thin parts of meat or poultry to prevent overcooking.
+ITEM MICROWAVE COMMENTS Aluminum Foil Yes for Shielding only Small strips of foil can be molded around thin parts of meat or poultry to prevent overcooking.
 Arcing can occur if foil is too close to oven wall or if too much foil is used.
 Browning Dish Yes Browning dishes are designed for microwave cooking only.
 Check browning dish information for instructions and heating chart.
-Do not preheat for more than 6 minutes.
+Do not preheat for more than 8 minutes.
 Brown paper bags No May cause a fire in the oven.
-Dinnerware Labelled "Microwave-Safe" Yes Check manufacturers' use and care directions for use in microwave heating.
-Some dinnerware may state on the back of the dish, "Oven-Microwave Safe".
-Other Dinnerware ??
-Use CONTAINER TEST below.
+Dinnerware Microwave-Safe only Yes Check manufacturers' use and care directions for suitability for microwave heating.
+Some dinnerware may state on the back of the dish, "Oven-Microwave Proof."
 Disposable polyester Paperboard Dishes Yes Some frozen foods are packaged in these dishes.
 Can be purchased in grocery stores.
-Fast Food Carton with Metal Handle No Metal handle may cause arcing.
+Fast Food Carton with Metal Handle No May cause arcing.
 Frozen Dinner Tray Metal Yes Frozen dinners may be heated in foil tray, if tray is less than %-inch (2 cm) high.
 Place foil tray in center of oven.
 Leave at least 1-inch (2.5 cm) space between foil tray and oven walls.
-Heat only 1 foil Microwave-safe Yes tray in the oven at time.
-For containers more than %-inch (2 cm) deep, remove food and place in a similar size microwave-safe container.
-Glass Jars Yes, use caution Remove lid.
-Heat food until just warm, not HOT.
+Heat only 1 foil Microwave-safe Yes tray in the oven at a time.
+For containers more than 3⁄4-inch (2 cm) deep, remove food and place in a similar size microwave-safe container.
+Glass Jars Yes Remove lid.
+Heat food until just warm.
 Most glass jars are not heat resistant.
-Do not use for cooking.
-Glassware Heat Resistant Oven Glassware & Ceramics Yes Ideal for microwave cooking and browning.
-(See CONTAINER TEST below) Metal Bakeware No Not recommended for use in microwave ovens.
-Metal Twist Ties No May cause arcing which could cause a fire in the oven.
+Glassware Heat Resistant Oven Glassware and Ceramic, only Yes Ideal for microwave cooking and browning.
+If in doubt, use the container test listed below.
+Metal Twist Ties No They may cause arcing when could cause a fire in the oven.
 Oven Cooking Bag Yes Follow manufacturers' directions.
 Close bag with the nylon tie provided, a strip cut from the end of the bag, or a piece of cotton string.
 Do not close with metal twist tie.
-Make six 1/2-inch (1 cm) slits near the closure.
-Paper Plates & Cups Yes Use to warm cooked foods, and to cook foods that require short cooking times such as hot dogs.
+Make six 1⁄2-inch (1 cm) slits by closure.
+Paper Plates & Napkins Yes Use to warm cooked foods, and to cook foods that require short cooking times such as hot dogs.
 Paper Towels & Napkins Yes Use to warm rolls and sandwiches by microwave.
-Parchment Paper Yes Use as a cover to prevent spattering.
-Safe for use in microwave, microwave/convection and conventional ovens.
-Plastic Microwave-Safe Cookware Yes Should be labeled, "Suitable for microwave heating."
-Check manufacuters' directions for recommended uses.
-Reheat & Storage Yes, use caution Some microwave-safe plastic dishes are not suitable for cooking foods with high fat or sugar content.
-The heat from hot food may cause the plastic to warp.
-Melamine No This material absorbs microwave energy.
-Dishes get HOTI Plastic Foam Cups Yes Plastic foam will melt if foods reach a high temperature.
-Use to bring foods a low serving temperature.
-Plastic Wrap Yes Use to cover food during cooking to retain moisture and prevent spattering.
-Should be labelled "Suitable for Microwave Heating".
-Check package directions.
-Straw, Wicker, Wood Yes Use only for short term reheating and to bring food to a low serving temperature.
-Thermometers Microwave-safe, only Conventional Yes No Use only microwave-safe meat and candy thermometers.
-Not suitable for use in microwave oven, will cause sparks and get hot.
+Plastic Microwave-Safe only Cookware and Storage Dishes Yes Should be labeled, "Suitable for microwave heating."
+Check manufacturers' directions for recommended uses.
+Some microwave-safe plastic dishes are not suitable for cooking foods with high fat content.
+Plastic Foam Cups Yes Plastic foam will melt if foods reach a high temperature.
+Use to bring foods to a low serving temperature.
+Plastic Wrap Yes Use to cover food during cooking to retain moisture.
+Straw, Wicker, Wood Yes Use only for short term reheating.
+Use to bring foods to a low serving temperature.
+Thermometers Microwave-safe only Conventional Yes No Use only microwave-safe meat and candy thermometers.
+Not suitable for use in microwave oven.
 Wax paper Yes Use as a cover to prevent spattering and to retain moisture.